Mr. Moonlight (album)

 Mr. Moonlight is the eighth studio album by British-American rock band Foreigner, released by Arista Records in Europe on 24 October and by BMG Entertainment in Japan on 23 November 1994.
 In the United States and Canada, it appeared in early 1995 on the Rhythm Safari label.
 Recorded at seven different studios across the States, the album was produced by Mick Jones, Lou Gramm, and Mike Stone, with an additional production by Phil and Joe Nicolo.
+It was also the first album in fifteen years without bassist Rick Wills, who joined the band in 1979, and founding drummer Dennis Elliott.
 It was Foreigner's last studio release until Can't Slow Down (2009).

-The album was the first since 1991's release Unusual Heat, which featured New Foreigner Vocalist Johnny Edwards, he would only appear on this releases, two singles from this album were released the Rocker Lowdown and Dirty, which was a Mainstream Rock Chart Hit and the ballad I'll Fight for You, which didn't chart above the Top 60.
-After the dismal performance of this album and Lou Gramm's failure with his new band Shadow king, he and Mick Jones decided to meet in early '92 to discuss collaborating again in LA just when the Rodney King riots broke out, this isolation from the outside world gave them time to talk and start writing a few songs which ended up on their new Greatest hits The Very Best ... and Beyond (1992).
-After the positive response of this release, Jones and Gramm went back to the studio to write and record another studio album which became...Mr.
-Moonlight it was also the first album in fifteen years without bass guitarist Rick Wills, who joined the band in 1979, and drummer Dennis Elliott, who was a founding member.
+The album was the first since 1991's release Unusual Heat, which featured new Foreigner vocalist Johnny Edwards.
+After the dismal performance of this album, Lou Gramm and Mick Jones decided to meet in early '92 to discuss collaborating again in LA just when the Rodney King riots broke out.

 Though it was intended to be a comeback release, Mr. Moonlight was a commercial disappointment, only peaking at number 136 in the Billboard 200 chart, and ranked as Foreigner's worst-selling studio album.